v2fly/v2fly-github-io/docs/en_US/config/protocols/socks.md

 }
 ```

-Note that while outbound Socks can be used over the open internet, the Socks protocol is not encrypted and is not suitable for transmission over public networks.
+Note that while outbound SOCKS can be used over the open internet, the SOCKS protocol is not encrypted and is not suitable for transmission over public networks.

-A more meaningful use of outbound Socks is in special cases where only a SOCKS proxy can be used to access an internal network, and it is used as a proxy for other protocols to connect to the internal network (see `OutboundObject`'s `ProxySettingsObject`).
+A more meaningful use of outbound SOCKS is for special cases where only a SOCKS proxy can be used to access an internal network (see `OutboundObject`'s `ProxySettingsObject`).

 > `servers`: \[ [ServerObject](#serverobject) \]

-List of SOCKS servers, where each item is a server configuration.
+List of SOCKS servers, where each item is a [ServerObject](#ServerObject).

 > `version`: "5" | "4a" | "4"